forxandknives/SCP-Autosplitters/README.md

 6. Hit "Browse" and select the autosplitter file that you extracted.
 7. Make sure you check off the checkboxes of whatever run you are doing or autosplitter won't work.

-1.3.11.ASL: Will split when you spawn in, enter hcz, enter ez, reach the surface, and beat the game.
-Can only have 4 splits in your livesplit.Load remover included set livesplit to compare against game time.
+1.3.11NEW.ASL: Must have 5 splits in your livesplit.
+Splits when you start, enter heavy containment, enter entrance zone, encounter SCP-079, reach the surface, and beat the game.
+The timer for B2 stops where it would stop for B1, manually add 1:22.12 to your final time.

+1.3.11.ASL: Is outdated DO NOT USE.

 1.3.9100%.ASl: Will split after each achievement you get.
 Have 35 splits in your livesplit.Load remover included set livesplit to compare against game time.